react-native-webrtc/react-native-webrtc/README.md

 A WebRTC module for React Native.

 ## Support
-Currently support for iOS only.
+Currently support for iOS and Android.
 Support video and audio communication.
 Not support DataChannel now.
-You can use it to build an app that can communicate with web browser.
+You can use it to build an iOS/Android app that can communicate with web browser.
-The iOS Library is based on libWebRTC.a(It's build by [webrtc-build-scripts](https://github.com/pristineio/webrtc-build-scripts) and you can download it [here](https://cocoapods.org/pods/libjingle_peerconnection))
+The WebRTC Library is based on[webrtc-build-scripts](https://github.com/pristineio/webrtc-build-scripts)

 ## Installation